This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

 Synergy HomeCare sends caregivers into the homes of seniors to help them with life’s daily activities.
 This can include personal assistance (standby assistance with morning and evening routines, transfer assistance, bathing and showering assistance, personal hygiene assistance, help with restroom use, assistance with dressing, personal appearance care, and incontinence care), errands and transportation (incidental transportation, escort to and from appointments, schedule planning and assistance, errand services), meals (assistance with meal planning, mealtime feeding assistance, assist with and motivate meal preparation, complete meal preparation), light housekeeping, companionship, live-in care, and 24-hour care.

-Founded by Peter Tourian in Gilbert, Arizona in 2001 and franchising since 2005, the number of locations has risen substantially in recent years from 206 in 2010 to the current total of 331, none of which are company-owned and all of which are located in the US.
+Founded by Peter Tourian in Gilbert, Arizona in 2001 and franchising since 2005, the number of locations has risen substantially in recent years from 206 in 2010 to the current total of 325 (down from the previously reported total of 331), of which none are company-owned and all are located in the US.

 7. Senior Helpers